Aaryan200106/Tredence-Assesment/README.md

 | L2 (`Σ g²`) | `2g → 0` as `g → 0` | Shrinks values but rarely reaches exactly zero |
 | L1 (`Σ \|g\|`) | Constant `±1` | Provides a uniform "pull" toward zero, leading to exact sparsity |

 The constant gradient of the L1 norm means even a gate value of `0.001` still gets the same push toward zero as a gate value of `0.5`.
-This is precisely why L1 is the standard choice for inducing sparsity in machine learning — from Lasso regression all the way to modern neural network pruning.
+This is precisely why L1 is the standard choice for inducing sparsity in machine learning from Lasso regression all the way to modern neural network pruning.

 **Backprop through the sparsity loss:**
 ```
 d(L_sparsity) / d(gate_scores[i,j]) = λ × σ(gate_scores[i,j]) × (1 − σ(gate_scores[i,j]))
 ```
 This gradient always pushes `gate_scores[i,j]` toward `−∞`, which drives `σ(gate_scores[i,j]) → 0`.
-The classification loss provides the counter-force: if a weight is useful, its contribution to reducing cross-entropy will keep its gate open.
+The classification loss provides the counter force: if a weight is useful, its contribution to reducing cross-entropy will keep its gate open.

 ---